 Brantham Athletic Football Club was founded in 1887 and the team was basically drawn from employees from BX Plastics, a manufacturing firm from London, who after a massive explosion at their works in East London moved the factory down to the Suffolk/Essex countryside.
 For some time, the club adopted the name Brantham Crown, but reverted to their original name in 1906.

-This Pieman travelled by train from London Liverpool Street to Manningtree Station from where a short walk was all that was required to reach Brantham.
+This Pieman travelled by train from London Liverpool Street to Manningtree Station from where a short walk was all that was required to reach Brantham and the Brantham Leisure Centre.
 Tottenham Hotspur sent a young reserve side to Suffolk for this Friday evening friendly fixture, winning 4-1.

 Attendance: 700 (Approximate)